mikepartelow/get-baked/bread/mikep/ciabatta.md

 ### Day 0: 50m

+> Use a spatula to stretch and fold.
+Don't imagine hands will be better.

+0. In a mixing bowl, mix dry ingredients.
-1. In a 9x9" glass container, mix all ingredients 1m by hand.
-Dough should be coarse and sticky, but not lumpy.
+1. In a 9x9" glass container, add water.
+Slowly mix in dry ingredients until dough is coarse and sticky, but not lumpy.
 3. Cover, let hydrate for 10 minutes.
 4. Stretch and fold.
 5. Cover bowl, let sit 10 minutes.